oxygenpay/oxygen/README.md

 </p>

 [OxygenPay](https://o2pay.co) is a cloud or self-hosted crypto payment gateway.
-Accept ETH, MATIC, TRON, USDT, and USDC with ease.
+Receive crypto including stablecoins with ease.
 Open new opportunities for your product by accepting cryptocurrency.

 <img src="./.github/static/demo.jpg" alt="demo">